Lateral Hip Pain | Gluteal Tendinopathy | Not Just Bursitis

 - Bilateral in 25-30% of cases

-Modern Understanding: The concept of GTPS has evolved significantly.
-Long et al. demonstrated that among 877 patients with GTPS:
+The concept of GTPS has evolved significantly.
+In the landmark ultrasound prevalence study by Long et al. (AJR 2013) of 877 patients with GTPS:

 This has led to GTPS being called the "rotator cuff of the hip" as gluteal tendon pathology mirrors shoulder rotator cuff disease.